Buoyant German retail sales, jobs data belie broader COVID gloom

-BERLIN, Jan 5 (Reuters) - German retail sales rose in November and jobless numbers fell last month, against forecasts that both readings would worsen, suggesting parts of Europe’s largest economy have weathered the impact of the coronavirus unexpectedly well.
+BERLIN (Reuters) - German retail sales rose in November and jobless numbers fell last month, against forecasts that both readings would worsen, suggesting that parts of Europe’s largest economy have weathered the impact of the coronavirus unexpectedly well.

 Retail sales rose 1.9% in November, when markets had anticipated a contraction, the Federal Statistics Office said on Tuesday, adding that it expected sales to have grown around 4% during 2020 as a whole - exceeding 2019’s 3.2% expansion.